This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Plateau or upper island is where you will find most of the old sandstone buildings that housed about 500 convicts.

 After the prison failed it was used as an industrial school for girls and a reformatory.
-This was not a success, which was mostly due to the training ship anchored off shore that housed 500 neglected youths used to roaming the streets of Sydney.
+This was not a success, which was mostly due to the training ship anchored offshore that housed 500 neglected youths used to roaming the streets of Sydney.

 Let’s say their inclination to roam now involved the ladies of the island.
-The lower island is where most of the industrial and ship building activity took place.
+The lower island is where most of the industrial and shipbuilding activity took place.

 We really enjoyed touring Cockatoo Island.
 Kalyra had a ball running in and out of the ruins of the guard house with her cousin, and dancing in the old mess hall.

-There would be no better place in Sydney to wake up in the morning with magnificent views of one of the world’s most beautiful harbours, and at budget prices.
+There would be no better place in Sydney to wake up in the morning with unbeatable views of Sydney Harbour, one of the world’s most beautiful harbours, and at budget prices.

 Cockatoo Island would be one of the best attractions in Sydney.
 It is the perfect way to spend the day.